Morgan Rielly Game Preview: Maple Leafs vs. Panthers

 Rielly Stats vs. the Panthers in 2022-23

-- The Panthers ranked 21st in goals against, giving up 272 total goals (3.3 per game) in NHL action.
+- Defensively, the Panthers allowed 272 total goals (3.3 per game) to rank 21st in NHL action.

 - Their goal differential (+16) ranked 16th in the league.